-STATISTICS Credit: 0.5 (1 trimester) Grade Level: 11, 12 Prerequisites: Algebra 2 Statistics is recommended math/science related field.
+Trigonometry is recommended to students entering a math/science related field.
 Students will study the relationship between length of sides and measure of angles of triangles.
 They will investigate the six trigonometric functions and their inverses algebraically, numerically, and graphically.
 They will model real-world behavior using these functions.
 Students will use the trigonometric identities to further their understanding of the relationships between the functions.